All in One View

 - Inference occurs whenever you interact with a model, typically by providing a prompt.
 This refers to the energy required to transmit your prompt, generate the response and transmit it back to you.

-There are some important factors to bear in mind when interacting with LLMs that can drive emissions (to be expanded):
+There are some important factors to bear in mind when interacting with LLMs that drive emissions:

 References